rubymonsters/testing-for-beginners/source/05-rspec/04-advanced.md

 which is already mentioned in the `describe` statement.
 So, in a way, this is a little repetitive.

-Because this is such a common pattern RSpec comes with another feature to make this a little more concise, and remove this repetition: `subject`.
+Because this is such a common pattern, RSpec comes with another feature to make this a little more concise, and remove this repetition: `subject`.
 We can use it like so: